cirosantilli/linux-cheat/kernel/README.md

 Never changes between processes.

-TASK_SIZE is typically 3/4 of the total memory.
+`TASK_SIZE` is typically 3/4 of the total memory.

 Note that this is *virtual* memory, so it is independent of the actual size of the memory as the hardware and the kernel can give processes the illusion that they actually have amounts of memory larger than the hardware for instance.

-##random offset segments
+##Random offset segments

-Randomly generated for each proess to avoid attacks.
+Randomly generated for each process to avoid attacks.

 Must be small not to take too much space.

-##stack
+##Stack

 Grows down.

 May be allowed to increase by the OS access is done before the maximum stack value `RLIMIT_STACK`.

-##memory mapping
+##Memory mapping

 Created via `mmap` system calls.